ortlergruppe duesseldorfer huette

 Stelvio

-In the centre of the Stelvio National Park and in the heart of the Ortles area lie the mythical mountain villages of Solda and Trafoi
+At the heart of the Stelvio National Park and in the midst of the Ortles region lie the renowned mountain villages of Solda and Trafoi

-In the midst of this protected area, the houses of Stelvio village stretch up the slope.
-Like an eagle's nest, they are enthroned on the sunny mountain from which miners once started out to dig for iron ore on the Ortles.
-The few houses down in the valley are known as Ponte Stelvio, the farms above it as Stelvio Masi.
-The journey then continues into the valley to Gomagoi, where the road splits: One leads along the Trafoi stream to Trafoi, and then in numerous hairpin bends up to the highest mountain pass in Italy and the second highest in the Alps: the mighty Stelvio Pass.
-Once at the top, the rocky landscape spreads out to almost 3,000 m a.s.l.
-The other route leads from Gomagoi into the Solda Valley, which ends after the idyllic village of Solda at the cable cars.
+In the midst of this protected area, the houses of Stelvio village extend up the slope.
+Like an eagle's nest, they perch on the sunny mountain, from which miners once set out to dig for iron ore on Mt.
+Ortles.
+The few houses down in the valley are known as Ponte Stelvio, the farms above them as Stelvio Masi.
+From there, the journey continues into the valley to Gomagoi, where the road splits: One leads along the stream to Trafoi and then, in numerous hairpin bends, ascends to the highest mountain pass in Italy and the second highest in the Alps - the mighty Stelvio Pass, called Stilfserjoch, in German.

 Suggest an edit/correction